Call Now 24/7 - Free Consultation! 844-686-5397

 How Can a Workers’ Comp Attorney Help With My Claim?

-- We will assemble all necessary work and medical records and documents to support your claim.
+• Assemble all necessary work, medical records, and documents to support your claim.

-When someone thinks of a workplace accident, we usually imagine a jobsite where a construction accident lawyer might be needed or a busy factory floor.
-However, the risk for injuries exists in every work environment, from behind the desk at an office to a bustling warehouse.
+When someone thinks of a workplace accident, we usually imagine a jobsite where a construction accident lawyer in Wilkes-Barre might be needed or a busy factory floor.
+However, the risk of injury exists in every work environment, from behind the desk in an office to a bustling warehouse.
 Some of our biggest industries in Luzerne County include:

 According to the Pennsylvania Department of Labor and Industry, Wilkes‑Barre’s top ten industries are: